 PRINCIPLES OF CANCER MOLECULAR GENETICS

 Oncogenes are cancer drivers that have the ability to initiate tumor formation when turned on, most commonly by mutations.
 Before a gene becomes an oncogene or develops the ability to transform normal cells to malignant cells, it is referred to as a proto-oncogene, or a gene with oncogenic potential.
 In addition to mutation, proto-oncogenes can transform into oncogenes through structural rearrangements such as translocations, duplications, or splice variants, as well as overexpression of the gene product.
 Genes can function as oncogenes through increasing protein activity or by losing the ability to suppress negative regulators of growth.
 The first oncogene, src, was discovered in chickens.
 RAS and MYC were other early oncogenes found to regulate transcription and affect cell pro-liferation.
 Since then, many other oncogenes, which are often activated by somatic mutations, have been discovered.
 An example of a more recently discovered oncogene is PIK3CA, which is activated by cell surface receptor tyrosine kinases and regulates AKT activation, cell growth, and survival (Figure 2-1).
 Through sequence analysis of various human tumors, PIK3CA mutations in multiple human tumors were identified.1 Remarkably, most of these mutations were clustered at a limited number of nucleotide positions, termed hotspots, making them useful for cancer diagnostics and therapeutics.
 Mutations in related genes such as PIK3R1 and PIK3R2, which encode the regulatory and structural subunits of the PI3K protein, have also been identified.
 Currently, there are many drugs designed to target various subunits of PI3K that have the potential for effectiveness in tumors with activating PI3K mutations and others.
 Other regulatory genes, such as microRNAs, can function as oncogenes by promoting cancer development and growth.
 MicroRNAs usually negatively regulate gene expression, but if they release their normal negative inhibition, unsuppressed growth can result in oncogenic activity.
-Thus a gene can ...
+Thus ...